RamSailopal/YottaDB-Maps/README.md

 A demo of M based globals (YottaDB/Intersystems/GTM) as a co-ordinate store that can then be used to map points of interest.

-The demo uses the co-ordinates of the football grounds in England as a data set and then exposes this data via a REST API to be consued and then utilised to display the locatiosn of the grounds on a map
+The demo uses the co-ordinates of the football grounds in England as a data set and then exposes this data via a REST API to be consumed and then utilised to display the locations of the grounds on a map:

      ^STADIUMS("A.F.C.
 Bournemouth",50.735277)=-1.83833
      ^STADIUMS("Arsenal ",51.555)="-0.108611"